 - Security and safety

 Submissions will be considered for inclusion in the program based on their relevance to RTSS and the amount of time available for the BP session.

 One author of every accepted paper must register for the conference and present the paper during the conference.
-All the papers will be presented orally and in a poster session.

 - For a Work-in-Progress paper submission, a 2 to 4-page paper describing original on-going work is required.
 Please include Work-in-Progress in the title, i.e. “Work-In-Progress: Title of Paper”.

 - For a Journal / Conference Paper Presentation submission, a 1 to 2-page extended abstract summarizing the journal paper is required.
-The abstract title should indicate that the submission is a previously accepted journal paper, i.e. “Journal-never-Presented: Title of Paper” or a previously accepted conference paper, i.e. “Conference-never-Presented: Title of Paper” .
+The abstract title should indicate that the submission is a previously accepted journal paper, i.e. “Journal-never-Presented: Title of Paper” or a previously accepted conference paper, i.e., “Conference-never-Presented: Title of Paper” .